 Conflict of interest involves real or potential financial or other personal considerations related to authors or reviewers that may compromise or bias the professional judgment and objectivity of the article.
-The Journal requires all authors to individually complete and sign a Disclosure Form (see Instructions for Author) and declare any real or potential conflicts of interest relevant to the work under consideration that may interfere with the interpretation of the work, to avoid the potential for bias.
+The Journal requires all authors to individually complete and sign a Disclosure Form and declare any real or potential conflicts of interest relevant to the work under consideration that may interfere with the interpretation of the work, to avoid the potential for bias.
 A conflict of interest statement appears at the end of each published article.

 The authors are responsible for ensuring that the funding entity did not influence the content of the article or the interpretation of the results.

 Identifying personal information, such as patients’ names, initials, or hospital numbers, should not be included in the submitted article, unless the information is essential for the accuracy of the article and the patient (or parent or guardian) has given written informed consent to publish that information.
 In this case, the patient must be shown the manuscript and the way the information is being used.
 Authors should provide a signed informed consent when submitting the article and remove any identifying details that are not essential for the purpose of the article.